sourcesync/gemini_workshop/README.md

 * The script will output the URL you should use.
 Browse to that location in your favorite browser.
 You will land in the jupyter environment.
 Choose the "ExploreTheRFSignalDataset" notebook in the left hand pane to launch it.
 Follow the directions inside the notebook.

-# Training A Deep Learning-based Signal Vectorizer
+# Train A Deep Learning-based Signal Vectorizer

 ## Prerequisites

-For "Training A Deep Learning-based Signal Vectorizer", you need:
+For this part of the workshop, you will need:
-* a machine with Python3 and Jupyter Notebook support ( we use Colaboratory in the workshop )
+* a machine with a browser
-* an attached GPU is preferred
+* a Google Colaboratory account

+##

 # Implementing KNN-based Similarity Search For Signal Classification On Gemini